The 5 Best Dog Food For Golden Retrievers

 How Much Should You Feed Your Golden?

-Most adult Golden Retrievers need between 20 and 30 calories per day, per pound.
-So, if your Golden weighs 70 pounds, you should probably be feeding him or her about 1750 calories per day.
-You can divide these calories up into a couple of meals – one in the morning and one in the evening.
+Adult Golden Retrievers require 20–30 calories per day, per pound, so if your dog weighs 70 pounds, you should feed them about 1750 calories per day.
+Divide these calories into two meals, one in the morning and one in the evening.
+Kibble varies in calories, with most having around 350 calories per cup.

-Do Goldens Have Food Allergies Or Food Sensitivities?
+Do Goldens Have Food Allergies or Food Sensitivities?